official-stockfish/Stockfish/src/docs/gensfen.md

 `output_file_name` - the name of the file to output to.
 If the extension is not present or doesn't match the selected training data format the right extension will be appened.

 `eval_limit` - evaluations with higher absolute value than this will not be written and will terminate a self-play game.
-Should not exceed 10000 which VALUE_KNOWN_WIN, but is only hardcapped at mate in 2 (\~30000).
+Should not exceed 10000 which is VALUE_KNOWN_WIN, but is only hardcapped at mate in 2 (\~30000).

 `random_move_minply` - the minimal ply at which a random move may be executed instead of a move chosen by search